Buy books about Exeter Purchase CD's, calendars and books about Exeter

-This well known chapel and almshouses were founded by Canon John Stevens in 1457 to house thirteen poor men.
-The almshouse and chapel were constructed on open ground, which had once been covered by Roman cobbles, out of Heavitree stone with dressing of ashlar or Beer stone.
-The entrance was from Catherine Street into a large room that contained a fireplace and bake-oven, in the wall bounding Egypt Lane.
+The entrance, into the almshouses, was from Catherine Street into a large room that contained a fireplace and bake-oven, in the wall bounding Egypt Lane.
 The building had a range of small cubicles which opened into a central courtyard.
 There was a well in the north wall of the courtyard.
-The wall facing the Cathedral butted up against the boundary of the Annuellers' College (now the range of buildings from Mols Coffee House to 5 Cathedral Close).
-Much of the site was buried beneath the Country House Inn which seems to have appeared in the late eighteenth century.
+The wall facing the Cathedral butted up against the Country House Inn.
+Catherine Gate was on the south side of the almshouses in Catherine Street, adjacent canonry, which became the Country House Inn.
+The gate was originally known as Erceneske or Bickleigh-gate.

 The glass panels are an artwork entitled Marking Time.
 The door shaped panels have pieces of medieval pottery, and glass through to a Coke can that have been excavated by archaeologists during the building work, sandwiched between the panes.
-Apparently, the type of ring pull on a Coke can will help future archaeologists to date 20th-century artefacts with some precision.
+Apparently, the type of ring pull on a Coke can will help future archaeologists to date 20th-century artifacts with some precision.

 A few extracts from the almshouse records which can be seen engraved on the flag stones: